cdp-ucsc/doc/cdp-docs/blog/holding_drafts/upgrading_dbt_core_versions_guide.md

   - [ ] Audit pass
   - [ ] Successful `qa build` in cloud

-  # New Features/Modified Functionality to Note
+  # New Features/Modified Functionality to Note:

-  # Breaking Changes and their Corrections
+  # Breaking Changes and their Corrections:

   # After merge to-do:
   - [ ] All developers must use the updated `requirements.txt`